In Pursuit of Excellence:

 This NESA accredited course is designed to consider how achievement is viewed within schools.
 Issues of identity, security, satisfaction, pride and glory are just some of the areas of life that are touched by achievement.
 Why do some people strive to achieve?
 Why do others not really care about achievement?
 Is one a right attitude and the other wrong?
 Is it godly to want to achieve great things?
 What is fuelling such a desire?

-In Pursuit of Excellence is a four-hour, online course based on the Agora presented by Dr Constantine Campbell.
-It gives four hours of NESA-accredited learning at the Proficient level.
+In Pursuit of Excellence is a six-hour, online course based on the Agora presented by Dr Constantine Campbell.
+It gives six hours of NESA-accredited learning at the Proficient level.
 It should be completed over a period of two weeks.

 The course has four modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to your own situation.
 All materials are included in the course.